 Guide dogs at different stages wear different coats and equipment.
 Guide dog puppies in training, stud dogs and brood bitches are often identified by their red coat.
 Working guide dogs can be recognized by their harnesses and golden medallions.
 All of our Handlers also carry an official ‘passport’.

 Once a dog retires, they enjoy a leisurely life.
-Often, that’s with the people who have played an important part in the dog’s life such as the handler or Puppy Walker.
+Often, that’s with the people who have played an important part in the dog’s life such as the handler or Puppy Raiser.
 Sometimes they go to a new family.